 In a word, traveling light with one carry-on sized bag is freedom.

 I didn’t instantly cut down my existence to one bag: I’ve spent years learning what I can and can’t get away with.
-To expedite your journey, here’s my entire minimalist packing list.
+To expedite your journey, here’s my entire minimalist packing list for a 10kg pack.
 It’s long, so here’s a table if you want to skip around.